2008 Major League Baseball postseason: (1) Chicago Cubs vs. (3) Los Angeles Dodgers

 This was the first postseason meeting between the Cubs and Dodgers.
 The Dodgers swept the Cubs to return to the NLCS for the first time in two decades.

-In Game 1, the Cubs jumped out to an early 2–0 lead, but it would be gone as James Loney hit a grand slam that put the Dodgers ahead for good as they won in a blowout.
-In Game 2, the Dodgers blew out the Cubs again to take a 2–0 series lead headed to Los Angeles.
+The series started disastrously for the Cubs, as the Dodger offense overwhelmed the Cubs’ pitching staff in back-to-back blowout wins to take a 2–0 series lead heading to Los Angeles.
 Hiroki Kuroda pitched six innings of shutout ball and the Dodgers' bullpen held the Cubs to one run scored as the Dodgers completed the sweep in Game 3.
+This was the first playoff series win for the Dodgers since the 1988 World Series.

-Both teams would meet again in the NLCS in 2016 and 2017, with the Cubs winning the former and the Dodgers winning the latter.
+Both teams would meet again in the NLCS in 2016 and 2017, with the Cubs winning the former en route to a World Series title, and the Dodgers winning the latter before falling in the World Series.